SophiaHess/DEEM/basic_enrichment_startups/README.md

 ## Preparation Steps
 Before you are able to execute the code you need to prepare the following:
 1. **Connect to your database**
-   - in the example script we usecsv files
+   - in the example script we use csv files
    - one potential database to use is 'Airtable': (find more information about [Airtable](https://www.airtable.com/)) ($PAID OPTION)
    - you can use whatever database is suitable for your project
 3. **Get api key for Netestate or other imprint crawling services**